Huwafili/World-Database-SQL-Project/README.md

 ## 🗺️ Project Overview

 1. **🌐 Dataset**:
-   We used the **World Dataset**, a comprehensive collection of information about countries, cities, and other global entities.
+   I used the **World Dataset**, a comprehensive collection of information about countries, cities, and other global entities.

 2. **🔍 Exploration**:
    - Executed SQL queries to uncover trends, patterns, and insights.